okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/classification.md

 - 3D Bar Chart (also in Cartesian Charts)
 - 3D Pie Chart (also in Polar Charts)
-- 3D Scatter Plot (also in Cartesian Charts)
+- 3D Bubble/Scatter Chart (also in Cartesian Charts)
 - 3D Surface Plot

 ### Single-Value Charts and Indicators